 Year: November 2019

-As in The Phoenix Project, Gene Kim uses a narrative style to show how you can overcome traditional bureaucracy and endless meetings to actually develop and deliver more and better quality solutions.
+As in The Phoenix Project, Gene Kim uses a narrative style to show how you can overcome traditional bureaucracy and endless meetings to develop and deliver better solutions.

-In The Unicorn Project, Maxine, a former developer on the Phoenix Project, learns to overcome legacy structures and red tape with another team using DevOps best practices.
+In The Unicorn Project, Maxine, a former Phoenix Project developer, learns to overcome legacy structures and red tape with another team using DevOps best practices.

-Expect lessons in locality, simplicity, customer focus, and finding unabashed joy in everyday work as a DevOps professional.
+As a DevOps professional, you can expect lessons in locality, simplicity, customer focus, and finding unabashed joy in your everyday work.

 12. Effective DevOps: Building a Culture of Collaboration, Affinity, and Tooling at Scale